-Audi TT mk1 buying guide
+Audi TT Mk1: history, specs and buying guide

-The mk1 TT still looks sharp, and you can now pick up some real bargains for just a few thousand pounds
+The Mk1 TT still looks sharp, and you can now pick up some real bargains for just a few thousand pounds

-As you’ve read this far, let’s assume that you’re on board with the styling; in fact, it’s one of the major lures of the TT.Its outright pace is certain to be a draw, too, as even the 222bhp model – generally known as the 225, which is its power output expressed in metric PS – will nip from standstill to 60mph in 6.1sec and then thrust on to a limited top speed of 155mph.
-(The special edition and lighter quattro Sport derivative of 2005-2006 enjoyed a power hike to 237bhp that helped cut its sprint time to 5.7sec.)
+If you’ve got this far, let’s assume you’re on board with the styling.
+In fact, while the word ‘influential’ tends to be a little cliche and overused when referring to the design of many cars, it really is true of the Audi TT.
+We take it for granted now, but styling cues such as flush bumpers and protruding wheelarches which break the line of the Audi TT’s bonnet were real statements when the car was released in 1998.Its outright pace is certain to be a draw, too, as even the 222bhp model – generally known as the 225, which is its power output expressed in metric PS – will nip from standstill to 62mph in 6.6sec and then thrust on to a limited top speed of 155mph (the special edition and lighter quattro Sport derivative of 2005-2006 enjoyed a power hike to 237bhp that helped cut its sprint time to 5.9sec).
 Superb grip is another temptation, especially as the TT’s all-paw underpinnings do such wonders for your confidence in trashy weather conditions.

-But what really perks up the picture for the potential TT purchaser is the fact that prices for the mk1 have been quietly falling away, to the point where even the very best examples are yours for less than £9K.
-And if you’re content to settle for less than the best, then the fact that the four-wheel-drive 225 coupe sold prolifically from its launch in late 1998 until production ceased in 2006, means a flooded market, with predictable consequences for prices – tatty 100,000-milers start from under £3K, while in the £5-6K area you’ve got so much choice you won’t know which way to turn.
+But what really perks up the picture for the potential TT purchaser is the fact that prices for the Mk1 have been quietly falling away, to the point where even the very best examples are yours for less than £9k.
+And if you’re content to settle for less than the best, then the fact that the four-wheel-drive 225 coupe sold prolifically from its launch in late 1998 until production ceased in 2006, means a flooded market, with predictable consequences for prices – tatty 100,000-milers start from under £3k, while in the £5-6k area you’ve got so much choice you won’t know which way to turn.

 The addition of the 3.2-litre V6 (or VR6 as it was called under the bonnets of Volkswagens) to the range in mid-2003 gave the TT a voice to go with its undoubted pace, while the optional Direct Shift Gearbox, or DSG, endowed it with a level of technical marvel that out-gearboxed contemporary Ferraris and BMWs.
 And all this can now be yours from as little as £5500.